giorgostsilivis/microservices_cvs/nrv/README.md

 Build pipeline microservices_csv_down to stop

-* In case of Kubernetes deployment on Azure Cloud, follow the link below.
+* In case of Kubernetes deployment testing on Azure Cloud, follow the link below.

 http://theofilatos.dns-cloud.net/